viadeo/scalavro/README.md

 Note that in the above example:

 - `Beta` is excluded from the union because it is not a case class
-- `Epsilon` is excluded from the union because it takes type parameters
+- `Epsilon` is excluded from the union because it is abstract and because it takes type parameters

 ### Records